 6. Use a pointed spatula to loosen the edges.
 It should be completely cool, easy to remove from mold plus you get a rounder kutsinta.

 7. Serve with grated coconut.
-Grated coconut can be done in advance.
+Prepare grated coconut in advance, if you like.

 How to Make Kutsinta